Funeral Planning and Policies

 Funeral Pre-Planning Process

-• All year round, at Our Lady of Lourdes Office, a Red Funeral Pre-Planning Packet can be picked up for your family to discuss and pre-plan the same you pre-plan with your selected Funeral Home.
+• A Funeral Pre-Planning Packet can be picked up for your family to discuss and pre-plan the same you pre-plan with your selected Funeral Home.

 Funeral Planning Process

-• At time of death, Contact funeral home to make arrangements for casket or urn and final resting place in a cemetery.
+• At time of death, please, contact the funeral home/cemetery to make the appropriate arrangements for your family including the final resting place.
 If you would like an obituary, be prepared to provide that information to the funeral home or local newspaper.

-• Contact Parish Office to make arrangements for funeral services (Vigil, Mass, Committal).
+• The funeral home will contact Parish Office to coordinate the arrangements for funeral services (Vigil, Mass, Committal), between the church and the mortuary.

 • Notify relatives, friends, church, employer (if employed) and organizations of which the deceased was a member (e.g., Knights of Columbus, veterans associations).